What is the Transitional Living Program?

 - Your apartment must remain alcohol, drug, and weapon free (we do apartment checks every once in awhile).

-- Attend the Independent Living Skills class at Evergreen Youth & Family Services or go to one of our parenting classes.
+- We also encourage clients to attend the Independent Living Skills class at Evergreen Youth & Family Services or be a part of our parenting classes if you are parenting.

 - There are always some exceptions (right after the birth of a child), so talk to Evergreen Youth & Family Services staff about your situation if you are pregnant.